Allan Octavian Hume: Etawah (1849–1867)

 Shortly after 1857, he set about in a range of reforms.
 As a District Officer in the Indian Civil Service, he began introducing free primary education and held public meetings for their support.
 He made changes in the functioning of the police department and the separation of the judicial role.
 Noting that there was very little reading material with educational content, he started, along with Koour Lutchman Singh, a Hindi language periodical, Lokmitra (The People's Friend) in 1859.
 Originally meant only for Etawah, its fame spread.
-Hume also organized and managed an Urdu journal Muhib-i-riaya.
+Hume also organised and managed an Urdu journal Muhib-i-riaya.

 He took up the cause of education and founded scholarships for higher education.
 He wrote, in 1859, that education played a key role in avoiding revolts like the one in 1857:

-… assert its supremacy as it may at the bayonet's point, a free and civilized government must look for its stability and permanence to the enlightenment of the people and their moral and intellectual capacity to appreciate its blessings.
+… assert its supremacy as it may at the bayonet's point, a free and civilised government must look for its stability and permanence to the enlightenment of the people and their moral and intellectual capacity to appreciate its blessings.

 In 1863 he moved for separate schools for juvenile delinquents rather than flogging and imprisonment which he saw as producing hardened criminals.
 His efforts led to a juvenile reformatory not far from Etawah.
 He also started free schools in Etawah and by 1857 he established 181 schools with 5186 students including two girls.
 The high school that he helped build with his own money is still in operation, now as a junior college, and it was said to have a floor plan resembling the letter "H".
 This, according to some was an indication of Hume's imperial ego.
 Hume found the idea of earning revenue earned through liquor traffic repulsive and described it as "The wages of sin".
 With his progressive ideas on social reform, he advocated women's education, was against infanticide and enforced widowhood.
 Hume laid out in Etawah, a neatly gridded commercial district that is now known as Humeganj but often pronounced Homeganj.